melanieChan/Flicks/README.md

 ### Notes
-Some movies didn't have backdrop images, so I put a null check around the part that retreives and displays the backdrop image.
+Some movies didn't have backdrop images, so I put a null check around the part that retrieves and displays the backdrop image.

 ---